 There are facilities for keeping the children entertained.
 Every evening there are events to entertain the guests.
 For the first time, I saw the staff entertaining the guests.
 Initially, I thought they would get performers from outside, but as I sat there watching it was the same person who was managing the restaurant or who was at the front desk.
 I believe the group trains its staff for these performances.
 This was quite unique for me.
-I have never seen the hotel staff turning entertainers every evening.
+I have never seen the hotel staff turning into entertainers every evening.
 Having said that, it was quite a warm atmosphere as the staff involved the guests and the underlying camaraderie helped both sides enjoy the evenings.

 Jal Siddhi Devi Sthan

 It is not very often that you find an ancient temple on the premises of a holiday resort.
 During my morning walks, at the edge of the resort, I discovered a small but well-maintained temple dedicated to Jal Devi – the water Goddess.
 I assume she is a local folk deity.
 It is the water part that left me thinking as the shrine is located next to River Rangeet.
 I later gathered that drinking water is always a problem in hills and hence the shrine.
-There were also images of Shiva and his family – who assume are the resident lords of Himalayas.
+There were also images of Shiva and his family – who assume are the resident lords of the Himalayas.

 Location of Baiguney Resort

 The biggest plus of this resort is its location.
 You can do a lot of offbeat locations in Sikkim from here.
-We covered Namchi, Pelling, Rinchenpong, Kitam Bird Sanctuary from this resort.
+We covered Namchi, Pelling, Rinchenpong, and Kitam Bird Sanctuary from this resort.
 However what stands out in my memory is the drive along the river, colorful birds, and flowers.
 I remember the walks in and around the area in the midst of pristine nature.
 The closest city is Jorethang.
 It takes about 4-5 hours of drive from Bagdogra airport to reach this place.
 Roads were not great when we traveled in mid-April and the ride was bumpy.